sibeshkar/sibeshkar.github.io/content/notes/questions.md

 1. why is there something rather than nothing?
 2. why are we here?
 3. how could we eliminate the last source of scarcity - cycle of life and death?
-What straight line can we draw to explain the human condition, and how does it extrapolate into the future?
+4. what straight line can we draw to explain the human condition, and how does it extrapolate into the future?
-4. how did the first self-replicating living organism come into being?
+5. how did the first self-replicating living organism come into being?
-5. how would one create life from scratch in sandbox, say Minecraft?
+6. how would one create life from scratch in sandbox, say Minecraft?
-6. is there any possible character decision tree which would allow CJ from GTA San Andreas to break out of the game?
+7. is there any possible character decision tree which would allow CJ from GTA San Andreas to break out of the game?
-7. if you were living at a certain level of a Mandelbrot set, how would you figure out the function which generated the reality around you?
+8. if you were living at a certain level of a Mandelbrot set, how would you figure out the function which generated the reality around you?